Healthy Homes Assessment Haumoana

 Home Assessments Haumoana for Rental Properties

-There are a myriad of things to look over in an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a variety of concerns to be able to examine in a house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

-The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling could be significant for property managers and landlords.
-For professional advice, call today to book your rental property house assessment.
+The repercussions of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be significant for property managers and landlords.
+For specialist advice get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties